-ohpikîhakan is a program designed to meet the holistic needs such as housing, family connection, spirituality, and cultural connection of youth ages 13 - 17 in the care of Children’s Services.
+ohpikîhakan is a program designed to meet the holistic needs such as spirituality, family, community, and cultural connection of youth ages 13 - 17 in the care of Children’s Services.
+This program focuses on supporting reconnection and reunification for the youth we are working with.

 How are youth supported?

-Youth will be connected with a youth mentor dedicated to their holistic health and wellbeing.
+Youth can be connected with a youth mentor dedicated to their holistic health and wellbeing.

 How are caregivers supported?